XDLIN57/PYNUKE/README.md

-Here’s a more polished and improved version of the `README.md`:

----

-# Ultimate Nuke Bot
+# Pynuke

 A **chaotic** and **powerful** Discord bot built to completely disrupt servers.
-This bot can create channels, flood them with spam, change the server name and icon, and more, giving you total control over the destruction process.
+Pynuke can create channels, flood them with spam, change the server name and icon, and more, giving you total control over the destruction process.

 ---